NCodeGroup/NCode.SystemClock/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/1eoh6ahm0hukqw8d/branch/master?svg=true)](https://ci.appveyor.com/project/polewskm/ncode-systemclock/branch/master)

-Provides an abstraction of ISystemClock to assist application testing and implementations with 1s and 1ms accuracy.
+Provides an abstraction of ISystemClock to assist application testing along with implementations that support 1s and 1ms accuracy.

 # Problem Statement

 Depending on the underlying Operating System, the accuracy of `DateTime.UtcNow` on .NET Framework is around ~16ms due to the usage of the RTC.
 Some newer .NET Frameworks use higher resolution timers such as QPC to obtain the highest level of accuracy.
-This library provides two implementations of `ISystemClock` with 1s and 1ms accuracy.
+This library provides implementations of `ISystemClock` with consistent 1s and 1ms accuracy.

 # Contracts